SkypLabs/pyhdlcontroller/docs/overview.rst

 Overview
 ========

-The controller supports the following frames:
+The HDLC controller supports the following frames:

 - DATA (I-frame_ with Poll bit)
 - ACK (`S-frame Receive Ready`_ with Final bit)